howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 ### GraphQL Server

 Time to implement GraphQL Server.
 This object will be in the second layer of architecture just after HTTP server.
-Proper HTTP request will be converted into JSON object and send to this server.
-GraphQL serve will parse that JSON as GraphQL query, executes it and through HTTP layer sends response back to the client.
-It also will catch GraphQL parsing errors and converts those into the proper HTTP responses.
+Proper HTTP request will be converted into JSON object and sent to this server.
+GraphQL Server will parse that JSON as GraphQL query, execute it and through HTTP layer send response back to the client.
+It will also catch GraphQL parsing errors and convert those into the proper HTTP responses.

 <Instruction>